 Dog Sledding is a quintessential winter activity in Quebec and an amazing opportunity to get up close and personal with huskies in a snowy winter wonderland.
 We went dog sledding with Expedition Mi-Loup and we had a wonderful time!
 Matt only fell off the sleigh once … The dogs looked happy and comfortable, and the husky puppies were just adorable.

 3. Hike to Montmorency Falls

 Put on LOTS of layers, snow boots and embark on a winter hike to Montmorency Falls.
 This place is straight out of Game of Thrones.
 The walk to the Falls is rather short but it can get windy as you are walking in a completely open space.
 Nevertheless, Montmorency Falls is a must-see when visiting Quebec City in winter.

 The Hôtel de Glace will transport you into a fascinating world entirely made of snow and ice.
 While you can stay overnight at the ice hotel, you can absolutely visit the hotel for an hour or two and enjoy a nice cocktail at the ice bar and have a great experience.
 The architecture is so creative and unique, the Hôtel de Glace is simply a masterpiece and it is totally worth a visit.

-Maple taffy also called tire d’érable in French is a sugar candy made by boiling maple sap past the point where it would form maple syrup, but not long enough for it to become maple butter or maple sugar.
-It’s one the most typical Quebec treat and you have to try it when visiting Quebec city in the winter.
+Maple taffy, also called tire d’érable in French, is a sugar candy made by boiling maple sap past the point where it would form maple syrup, but not long enough for it to become maple butter or maple sugar.
+It’s one of the most typical Quebec treats and you have to try it when visiting Quebec city in the winter.

 6. Go Snowshoeing